 I believe that anyone can apply this way of thinking.
 We are now aware of how we are all connected; our actions and choices influence our family, neighbours and society for better or worse.
 Whatever our jobs or roles, we should think about the consequences of what we do, and strive for better.

-Rams is a documentary by Gary Hustwit.
-You can watch it here.
+🔗 Rams is a documentary by Gary Hustwit.
+Watch it here.

 Enjoyed this article?